-SLO #1 results: 78% of students agreed/strongly agreed that they gained insight about the mission and identity of the University by examining the founding orders of the University.
-SLO #2 results: The percentage of students who agreed/strongly agreed with survey items ranged from 64% to 91%.
-Areas of strength were forming friendships (91%), knowing where to get support (90%), and knowing someone who can answer questions (88%).
-Areas in need of strengthening are the common read program (64%), Center for Career and Professional Development session (68%), and the Healthy Relationships session (68%).
+SLO #1 results: 77% of students agreed/strongly agreed that they gained insight about the mission and identity of the University by examining the founding orders of the University.
+SLO #2 results: The percentage of students who agreed/strongly agreed with survey items ranged from 46% to 91%.
+Areas of strength were friendly and available faculty (91%), forming friendships (89%), knowing where to get support (89%), and knowing someone who can answer questions (89%).
+Areas in need of strengthening are the Common Read program (46%) and the College/School Lunch (69%), It is worth noting that the session provided by the Center for Career and Professional Development was rated at 71% (an increase from last year's 68% rating).
+Another rating worth noting is the 82% rating for the newly added session on suicide prevention.
 Each year in October or November following the August orientation, Undergraduate Coordinators and Associate Deans attend a debriefing meeting to discuss survey results and plan for the next orientation.
-The Common Read program was revised to no longer require the reading of an entire book, but instead a one-page literature selection.
-The Center for Career and Professional Development was made aware of the low rating and asked to refine their session to be more engaging and informative for students.
-The Healthy Relationships session was discontinued for 2019 and replaced with a more pertinent issue that university's are facing - suicide prevention.
+The Common Read program was revised last year to no longer require the reading of an entire book, but instead a one-page literature selection.
+Even though this change was greatly welcomed by students, the low rating (46%) does not reflect the change, but instead reflects the topic of the literature and the wording of the survey item:" I feel that the Common Read session was inspirational and/or thought provoking".
+The topic was suicide prevention and duplicated a session that had already covered the topic.
+We informed the English Department about the rating and they will be more mindful in the future to have a more inspirational literature selection.
+The College/School Lunch had a rating below the 70% benchmark (69%) and thus prompted a discussion and recommendations to possibly shorten the time allotted for the lunch or include a break time for students before or after the lunch.